mineadmin/doc-v3/docs/en/front/high/store.md

 # Common Stores

 ::: tip Note
-Due to space constraints, only the commonly used `stores` are listed below.
+Due to space limitations, only the commonly used `stores` are listed below.
 For others, please refer to the source code directly.

 Tip: The `src/store/modules` directory in the frontend is configured for automatic imports, so no explicit imports are needed.
 :::